SMTG-Bham/doped/docs/Future_ToDo.md

 - Use the projected eigenvalues and magnetisation to detect when localised charge is associated with d/f electrons (and/or is multi-polaronic), and warn the user that different choices of NUPDOWN, maybe MAGMOM, should be tested for these defect states?
 (Like for dimers)

 ## Docs
-- Add LDOS plotting, big selling point for defects and disorder!
+- LDOS plotting?
-- Add short example notebook showing how to generate a defect PES / NEB and then parse with fully-consistent charge corrections after (link recent Kumagai paper on this: https://arxiv.org/abs/2304.01454).
+- Example parsing CCD with fully-consistent charge corrections after (link recent Kumagai paper on this: https://arxiv.org/abs/2304.01454) -- would make sense in ``CarrierCapture``/``nonrad``